 On a cold winter’s eve many years ago, I was born in the birthplace of General Motors: the city of Flint, Michigan.
 My mother and grandmother were Southerners by birth who moved to the North when my grandfather accepted a job at one of the new GM factories in the late 1950s.
 Both women were prolific storytellers—my grandmother especially so—and my siblings and I grew up on a steady diet of the often sad songs, myths, and legends of the Appalachian mountains.
 My short story “Black Aghy” is actually a tribute to my grandmother and her unique backwoods Tennessee take on “Raw Head and Bloody Bones,” an English nursery bogey that migrated to the United States and can still be found in different forms, depending on the region one happens looking at.

 I fully attribute to my grandmother the impetus behind my writing in the horror and dark fantasy genres, combined with with my mother’s love for antiques and old cemeteries.
 From her, I inherited a fascination for the stories they told about those who came before us.

 My love of writing itself began when I was 12.
 It was then that I began developing what would eventually become the first threads of my multiverse.
-Despite writing a novel set in that multiverse all through high school and really wanting to be a writer, I ultimately ended up going into archaeology in college.
+Despite writing a novel set in that multiverse throughout high school and really wanting to be a writer, I ultimately ended up going into archaeology in college.
 But then again, what is archaeology if not telling the stories of ancient cultures as discovered through the artifacts they left behind?

-While finishing my MFA, I worked as a freelance editor for a small publishing company, had a few short stories published in publications like the October 2017 edition of The Magikal Rite and online magazines like Creepypasta, and interned as a geek culture journalist.
+While finishing my MFA, I worked as a freelance editor for a small publishing company and interned as a geek culture journalist.
 I currently write reviews on speculative fiction as a staff reviewer for Tangent Online, act as a First Reader for Cosmic Roots & Eldritch Shores, and am a member of the Author’s Guild.
+Though I’ve had a few short stories and poems published over the years, I’ve a new story, “A Goddess’s Lament,” being released in late 2021 as part of an upcoming anthology, Into a Dark Mirror Gazing.